cyprienruffino/CTCModel/README.md

 ﻿
-# CTCModel : A transparent CTC implementation for Keras
+# CTCModel : A Connectionnist Temporal Classification implementation for Keras

 ## Description